THUND3RC0D3/About-Me/README.md

 ## ABOUTME

-- I'm a GitHub noob
+- I've just started programming in GitHub.
-- I sometimes develop experiences in Roblox Studio
+- I develop experiences in Roblox Studio.
+This is my about me, and it's all I'm comfortable telling you!

+### ABOUTME End